Brand New (Shinhwa album)

 Brand New is the seventh studio album of South Korean boy band Shinhwa.
-It was released on 27 August 2004 by Good Entertainment.
+It was released on August 27, 2004, by Good Entertainment.
 It is their first album since leaving SM Entertainment and signing with Good Entertainment.
-The four lead tracks are "Brand New", "Angel", "Crazy" and "Oh".
+The four lead singles are "Brand New", "Angel", "Crazy" and "Oh".
+Brand New sold 324,772 copies in 2004 and was the fifth best-selling album of the year.

-Music and reception
+Background

 The members of Shinhwa began taking charge as lyricist in the release of the album.
 Eric wrote some rap lyrics for some of the songs while Minwoo took charge and began writing full lyrics.
 Some songs that he wrote are: "All of My", "Oh" and "U".
 He later went on to write the song "Superstar" for the group Jewelry, which became a hit.